Skip to main content

 Hello, I’m Jamara.
 I’m a proud Butchulla and Meriam Mir woman.
 I’m passionate about helping our community quit, my job is rewarding and I get to speak to a variety of community members.

-How to connect with Aboriginal Quitline (13 7848)
+How to connect with Quitline for Aboriginal and Torres Strait Islander communities (13 7848)

-2. Speak with your doctor or Community Health service and ask for a referral to Aboriginal Quitline
+2. Speak with your doctor or Community Health service and ask for a referral

 3. Speak with your local Tackling Indigenous Smoking (TIS) member

 Tackling Indigenous Smoking Teams, or TIS teams, can be found in some Aboriginal Health Services.
 They are deadly mob in Community who are trained and ready to yarn with you about general information and ways to quit smoking.
-They can help with a referral to Aboriginal Quitline as well as ongoing Community support while you're quitting smoking.
+They can help with a referral as well as ongoing Community support while you're quitting smoking.
 Click here to see a list of TIS teams.

-Join our Facebook community
+Join the Facebook community

-Visit our Aboriginal Quitline Facebook page today.
+Visit the Aboriginal Quitline Facebook page today.

 Frequently asked questions